forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 ## Running DatasetUtils
 Just download the latest jar from release section (see link at the top) and follow the examples below:

+Best is to run in interactive mode. open a terminal and type in the following command and follow the prompts on the console:

+    java -jar datasetutil-<version>.jar

+Or you can pass in all the param in the command line and let it run in uninterrupted.

     java -jar datasetutil-<version>.jar --action <action> --u <user@domain.com> --dataset <dataset> --app <app> --inputFile <inputFile> --endpoint <endPoint>

 Input Parameter